Some deeper historical background may throw useful amounts of light on the rather intricate and fascinating social and political

 preferring the establishment of a popularly supported "Italian Republic".)!!!

-The moated walls of the fortress of Peschiera
+The moated walls of the historic fortress of Peschiera:-

-On 30th May the fortress of Peschiera fell from Austrian control following on from a protracted debilitating siege
+On 30th May the historic, moated, fortress of Peschiera fell from Austrian control following on from a protracted debilitating siege

 forces under Piedmontese direction.

-An aerial view of the fortress in more recent times
+An aerial view of the one-time fortress in more recent times showing its uses for leisure, including a marina.

 In June Radetzky's forces were further reinforced with an additional 20,000 soldiers that had crossed on foot through the Alpine passes.

-By mid-June the Emperor and his advisors, attempting to cope with the turmoils then widespread across the Habsburg Empire,
+By mid-June the Emperor and his advisors, attempting to cope with the turmoil then widespread across the Habsburg Empire,

 came to see merit in attempting to bring an end to an expensive war by securing a ceasefire with Piedmont and entering into negotiations